 Can I use chicken instead of beef?

-Absolutely—thinly sliced chicken breast works great and cooks even faster.
+Absolutely.
+Thinly sliced chicken breast works great and cooks even faster.

 How do I keep sour cream from curdling?